Last Updated on October 29, 2022 by Jim Ferri

 San Francisco’s Chinatown

-Aficionados of both San Francisco and New York are always in a pitched battle as to which Chinatown is the oldest and which is larger.
+Aficionados of both San Francisco and New York are always in a pitched battle as to which Chinatown in America is the oldest and which is larger.
 The truth is that they’re very different and unique, so don’t listen to all the hype, just go and enjoy.

-While New York’s Chinatown may be part of the old tenement areas of old New York, San Francisco’s Chinatown is a colorful charming place with pagoda-style architecture, vegetable and herb markets and dragons on the lampposts.
+While in America New York’s Chinatown may be part of the old tenement areas of old New York, San Francisco’s Chinatown is a colorful charming place with pagoda-style architecture, vegetable and herb markets and dragons on the lampposts.
 It has become a mega-tourist attraction and one of the faces of the city.
 It’s is a colorful crowd-pleaser that’s a joy to tour.
 And if you want to get a real understanding of the place, take a tour with a Chinese guide who can give you insights into this fabulous part of the city.

 Vancouver – Third Largest in North America

 Vancouver’s Chinatown, the third largest in North America, traces its roots to the late 1800s when immigrants came to work on Canada’s railways and in her mines.
 Its streets, like that of most Chinatowns in North America, is filled with markets and ethnic restaurants, temples and businesses.

 Located on the eastern side of downtown Vancouver, the area has gone from a ghetto to the cultural center of the Chinese community.
 Today though, it has diminished in size and is undergoing a renaissance of sorts, as trendy bars and restaurants gravitate to the area.